 7. This colour code shows the curriculum topic of the lesson.

-- 8. Pictures are there to inform, explain and inspire, so spend some time looking at them. - Some lesson sets have Info Page pages which provide more information about a topic.
+8. Pictures are there to inform, explain and inspire, so spend some time looking at them.
+9. Some lesson sets have Info Page pages which provide more information about a topic.
 You will use them to complete some of the activities.
 You can also read these pages anytime on your own.
+Helping our community: a special granny who fights for people's rights.